 History of Karbi Anglong District

-and United Khasi district of Meghalaya for all round development of the tribal folk of the Central Assam.
+The birth of Karbi Anglong District took place on 17th November 1951.
+The new district was formally created with some parts of Golaghat District, Nagaon, Cachar District and United Khasi district of Meghalaya for all round development of the tribal folk of the Central Assam.
 It was followed by bifurcation of the former district of United Mikir and North Cachar Hills district into two separate districts under the name of 'Mikir Hills' and North Cachar Hills district in 1970.
 The Mikir Hill district was again rechristened as 'Karbi Anglong District' on 14th October, 1976 under government notification.
 Thus, Karbi Anglong District came into being as a full-fledged separate district with its Head quarter at Diphu.
-This district enjoys autonomy under the provision of Sixth Schedule of the Constitution of India
+This district enjoys autonomy under the provision of Sixth Schedule of the Constitution of India.

 Geography of Karbi Anglong District

 The Karbi Anglong Distrcit is situated in the central part of Assam.
 The district has extensive dense tropical forest covered hills and flat plains.
 The geography of Karbi Anglong District mostly consists of plains and covered hills.
 Due to variation in the topography, this hill zone experiences different climates in different parts.